greg-raven/grus/_posts/2022-10-14-h-2b-visas-harm-american-workers.md

 ---
 title: 'H-2B visas harm American workers'
-date: '2022-10-14T06:40:59-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - jobs
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
 ---

 I was disappointed to learn that DHS Secretary Mayorkas has issued an additional 65,000 H-2B visas.
 As H-2B visas typically cover seasonal and temporary low-skill jobs, these visas disproportionately harm young and less-educated Americans.
 Increasing H-2B visa numbers would prevent thousands more young Americans from entering the workplace.

 Investigative reports have shown that businesses are more than willing to fire American workers when H-2B workers become available.
-It’s clear that the H-2B program, which is fraught with abuse, harms young and less-educated Americans.
+It's clear that the H-2B program, which is fraught with abuse, harms young and less-educated Americans.

 Moreover, the most recent labor participation rate is only 62.3%, which is below pre-Covid levels and well below 2009 levels.
 There is simply no need to import additional low-skilled workers.